 “Training Materials and Best Practices for Chemical Weather/Air Quality Forecasting”

 Author: Published by the WMO, this 576-page training book encompasses the combined efforts of 49 coauthors from 15 countries, 35 case providers from 15 countries, and additional 15 reviewers from WMO and other countries.
-The effort was coordinated by Yang Zhang, who served as the book’s lead editor and as a lead author or co-author of twelve of its chapters and sections. – 11/27/2020
+The effort was coordinated by Yang Zhang (CEE Professor and Distinguished Fellow), who served as the book’s lead editor and as a lead author or co-author of twelve of its chapters and sections. – 11/27/2020

 Description: This training manual represents a download of knowledge from the world’s leading atmospheric scientists in a concerted effort to strengthen society’s tools for understanding the complex and at times enigmatic science of our atmosphere.
 That gaseous blanket is a planet-scale puzzle of physics and chemistry, with variables numerous and dynamic: moisture pulled from oceans, dust and heat rising from deserts, radiation from our sun, the seasonal breath-like capture and release of carbon dioxide from forests, chilling currents from the polls, billowing clouds of soot particles from wildfires and volcanoes, and, increasingly important, the ever-growing output of greenhouse gases from humans.